clockworked247/vuetify-cordova-boilerplate/README.md

 # Boilerplate for Vuetify and Cordova working with Vue CLI 3

 _Hi everyone, I'm working on a small project building a boilerplate for a Vuetify x Cordova project.
-Currently I have difficults to find a nice way to build a Vue x Cordova project and I needed to find a way for a Final Year Poject, so I decided to do it myself.
+Currently I have difficulties to find a nice way to build a Vue x Cordova project and I needed to find a way for a Final Year Poject, so I decided to do it myself.
 I'm listening to all the evolutions I can add to this project, but Vue CLI 3 is now really nice to build project without or with minimal configuration.
 I'll try to keep it maintained but I'm also counting on you.
 Have fun guys !_

 ## You will find :
 - VueJS v2.6 with Vue CLI 3 powered project